 A six-person tent for less than $200 is a bit of a unicorn, especially when that tent weighs less than 14 pounds.
 But that's exactly what you get with the Kelty Discovery Basecamp 6.
 Of course, at this price point you're bound to lose a few bells and whistles.
 This shelter is admittedly far simpler than the feature-rich Wonderland 6, but sometimes the basics are all you need for a night under the stars.

-During a test in eastern Kansas, the tent comfortably fit a family of six and stood up to a nighttime shower.
+During a test in eastern Kansas, tester [Firstname Last initial.] found the tent comfortably fit [possessive pronoun] family of six and stood up to a nighttime shower.
 It shed the two inches of rain that fell during the night, and the dome shape handled wind better than other similar-size tents in this lineup.
 Plus, it was easy to set up, even with just one person on the job.
 One tester's biggest concern was the tent-door zipper that occasionally became stuck or snagged on the fabric—a problem he worried could worsen with use.
+Buy here.

 Buying Advice

-Car-camping tents are generally larger, more spacious and more feature-packed than backpacking tents, but also heavier.
-That would be a problem if you had to haul your setup everywhere—but that’s the beauty of car camping.
-When you drive to your campsite, weight isn’t an issue.
-The tents in this guide are roomy, feature-rich and affordable.
-They’re not the most portable, but there are some crossover tents that are light enough to backpack with and would still be incredibly comfortable in a front-country campground.
+Car-camping tents are generally larger, more spacious and more feature-packed than backpacking tents.
+They're also heavier.
+That extra weight can be a challenge if you plan to haul your setup over many miles.
+But the beauty of car camping is that your vehicle does all the heavy lifting for you.
+To reflect that, the tents in this guide are roomy, feature-rich and more affordable than most backpacking shelters.
+They’re not the most portable options, though there are some crossover tents (like the Kelty Discovery Base Camp 6) that are comfortable enough for front-country camping and light enough for backpacking if you split up the tent parts among a few different trekkers.

 Capacity

-Every tent model features a number in its name that corresponds, roughly, to how many people can fit inside, lying down shoulder to shoulder.
-There isn’t an industry standard for how much room each person gets, so think of it as a maximum; four sleepers can fit in a four-person tent, but you’ll be more comfortable in a six-person shelter.
+Every tent model features a number in its name that corresponds, roughly, to how many people can fit inside when lying down shoulder to shoulder.
+There isn’t an industry standard for how much room each person gets, so think of it as a maximum; four sleepers can fit in a four-person tent, but that many people will feel more comfortable in a six-person shelter.

 Also take a look at tent specs before buying.
-The floor area can help you think about where the sleeping pads would be positioned to maximize space, and peak height can tell you how much headroom you’ll have.
+The floor area can help you think about where you can position sleeping pads to maximize space, and peak height can tell you how much headroom you’ll have.
+The Zempire Aerospeed 6 tent boasts the tallest peak height and largest floor area in this list—and comes with some tradeoffs for all that space, including being more unstable in high winds.

 Vestibules and Doors

 The space inside the main body of the tent isn’t the only space that matters.
-Especially if you’re dealing with weather or otherwise spending extended time inside your tent, you’ll want to get extra stuff out of the thing.
-That’s where vestibules come in.
-These indoor-outdoor spaces on the other side of the door are covered and accessible from the inside of the tent, but don’t eat into the floor space.
-They’re great for storing extra gear and wet clothes.
+If you plan on spending extended time inside your tent–either to play games with kiddos or get reprieve from a rain shower or sun–you’ll appreciate having a vestibule.
+These indoor-outdoor spaces on the other side of a tent’s door are covered and accessible from the inside of the tent but don’t eat into the floor space.
+They’re also great for storing extra gear and wet clothes.
+The REI Co-op Base Camp 4, North Face Wawona 6 and Zempire Aerospeed 6 tents all come with vestibules.
+Sometimes vestibules are sold separately, as with the REI Co-op Wonderland 6.

 Features

-Being able to remove the rainfly completely in good weather can improve the feeling of being outside.
-If you have multiple people sleeping in a tent or are camping in rain or humidity, you might want the ability to open vents in the tent to increase airflow and minimize condensation.
+A removable rainfly is another feature to consider.
+Being able to completely detach it in good weather allows you to enjoy the nature around you and stargaze at night.
+Another nice-to-have option: If you have multiple people sleeping in a tent or are camping in rain or humidity, you might want the ability to open vents in the tent to increase airflow and minimize condensation without having to keep the doors unzipped.

-A bright-colored tent may make the inside feel more comfortable and pleasant when it’s gray and murky outside.
-It’s also more visible from afar.
+A bright-colored tent can also make the inside feel more comfortable and pleasant when it’s gray and murky outside.
+It also makes the shelter more visible from afar.
 A neutral-colored tent, on the other hand, will blend in with its surroundings more.

-Beginning in the summer and fall 2019, we’ve sent more than 20 members (and their friends, families and pups) from across the country out into car campgrounds and parcels of wide-open public land to evaluate the best shelters you can find at REI.
-They’ve dealt with blazing sunshine, unrelenting rain and gale-force winds, scrutinizing everything from leaks to privacy windows.
+Throughout 2025, we’ve sent more than a dozen dedicated car campers—including REI Members from across the country—out into campgrounds and parcels of wide-open public land to evaluate the best shelters you can find at REI Co-op.
+Our testers dealt with blazing sunshine, unrelenting rain and gale-force winds, scrutinizing their shelters for everything from leaks and privacy windows to gear storage and durability.